dshanske/indieweb-post-kinds/readme.md

 ## Future Plans ##

-	* Contextual response box, hiding/changing options based on Kind selected.
-Example, an RSVP that shows Yes/No/Maybe.
 	* Validate inputs based on type
 	* As of 2.0, customizable displays by type are set to be supported in the code.
 Will be writing some

 ## SNAP ##

 Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.
+The developers of that plugin have not contacted the developer of this plugin.

 ## Changelog ##
+	= Version 2.2.0 =
+		* New Tabbed Metabox - More Fields are Always Desired and this new design allows for more fields to be added without overwhelming the interface
+		* AJAX Enabled Retrieve Function instead of Automatic Retrieval
-	= Version 2.1.2 =
+		* New Fields for Citation (Published, Updated, Featured Image) = Version 2.1.2 =
 		* Fix priority - user entered values should override parsed ones
 		* Add filters for parsing from additional markup and building the metadata